ramoona/wishcraft/content/privacy-policy/en.md

 - **Email address, first name, and last name**: For account sign-in and identification purposes.
 - **Wishlist items**: User-generated content you add to your wishlist.
 - **IP address**: Collected via server logs for security and analytics purposes.
-- **Cookies**: We use session cookies to manage your login state and ensure the functionality of the website.
+- **Cookies**: We use session cookies for your login state and language preference to ensure the functionality of the website.

 ## Why We Collect Your Data